borntofrappe/flutter-beginners-tutorial/README.md

 ),
 ```

-Add button with a button widget.
+Add a button with a button widget.
 The material API offers different styles, for instance a filled button with a shadow in `ElevatedButton`.

 ```dart
 ElevatedButton(